wyzx/potatoesProject/README.md

 # potatoesProject
-my project used to test git repository
+my project used to test git repository.

+# this project will not do much.